evelynbirnzain/BDP_2/reports/Assignment-2-Report.md

 `mysimbdp-streamingestmonitor` which can then aggregate and calculate the required metrics.
 I think it would make sense to do the latter (separation of concerns); however, it sounds like the assignment might be aiming for the first option.

-* Fort the first option, `mysimbdp-streamingestmonitor` in its simplest form could be another bare-bones Flask server that exposes an endpoint for sending the required metrics; `clientstreamingestapp` can HTTP POST them at predefined intervals.
+* For the first option, `mysimbdp-streamingestmonitor` in its simplest form could be another bare-bones Flask server that exposes an endpoint for sending the required metrics; `clientstreamingestapp` can HTTP POST them at predefined intervals.
 * Since `clientstreamingestapp` is already conveniently connected to `mysimbdp-messagingsystem`, another